 This form of technological consumption is a relatively new phenomenon in China, it is therefore seen as an exciting and dynamic way to shop.

 The process of integration arguably encourages online e-commerce.
-Consumers lives are increasingly centred around their Smart Phone.
+Consumers lives are increasingly centered around their Smart Phone.
 It is a uniquely personalized digital space and incorporating shopping into this forum is no surprise.

 Consumers are also not limited by the selection of high street stores, rather they have access to everything online.